whitemike889/microsoft-graph-docs/api-reference/beta/resources/graph-api-doctor.md

 ## Set up for API Doctor in a resource topic

-When you run the stub generator, the HTML comments needed for running API Doctor is automatically added to the markdown files that are generated.
-For example, if you open a file for a resource that was created by the stub generator, you will see this comment before the JSON representation:
+When you run the stub generator, the HTML comments needed for running API Doctor are automatically added to the markdown files that are generated.
+For example, if you open a file for a resource that was created by the stub generator, you will see something like this comment before the JSON representation:

 ```html
 <!-- {